EroiiKZz/AbioticFactorMappings/README.md

 2. Start game, enter world
 3. Press Ctrl + Numpad 6
 4. Check under `~\path\AbioticFactor\AbioticFactor\Binaries\Win64\ue4ss` for a file called Mappings.usmap

+If the Mappings aren't the latest release and you don't have a numpad, go to UE4SS folder -> Mods -> Keybinds -> Scripts-> Main.lua
+And edit the DumpUSMAP as wished.
+Example : NUM_SIX -> SIX (for top row).